launchscout/momentum-2025/index.md

 ---

-# Demo!
+# Let's see!

 ---

 # Exercises left for the reader
 - Customers providing the component
   - upload or CLI tool
-- Fethcing and loading component instances per customer
+- Fetching and loading component instances per customer

 ---